Poon choi: Preparation

-It takes a full day to achieve the desired taste so the stewing of the pork starts early in the morning.
-The Ancients cooked Weitou pork for at least 10 hours in order for the 'half fat-half lean' pork bellies to become tender and tasty.

-A few decades ago, preparing Poon choi was considered a test for chefs because the long cooking time on a wooden stove required a great deal of patience and stove control.
+Pork is stewed over the third day, starting in the early morning.
+It is popularly believed that ancestors cooked Witou pork for at least 10 hours in order for the 'half fat-half lean' pork bellies to become tender.
+A few decades ago, preparing Poon choi was considered a test for chefs because the long cooking time on a wooden stove for the patience and stove control required.

-Layering

-Attentive layering of the ingredients contributes to the taste of the whole dish.
+Ingredients are layered, with those including Chinese radishes, pigskins and bean curd at the bottom, usually pork and Chinese dried mushrooms in the middle, and rare ingredients like abalone and sea cucumber at the top.
+Ingredients placed at the top have little capacity to absorb sauce which migrates during eating, while those at the bottom do.

+Consumption